Tony Bennett (basketball)

-Anthony Guy Bennett (born June 1, 1969) is an American former professional basketball player and college basketball coach.
-From 2009 to 2024, he was the head coach of the University of Virginia men's team, with whom he won the NCAA Championship in 2019.
+Anthony Guy Bennett (born June 1, 1969) is an American NBA draft advisor, former professional basketball player and college basketball coach.
+From 2009 to 2024, he was the head coach of the University of Virginia men's team, with whom he won an NCAA championship in 2019.
 Bennett is a three-time recipient of the Henry Iba Award, two-time Naismith College Coach of the Year, and two-time AP Coach of the Year.

 He is one of three coaches in history (with Dean Smith and Mike Krzyzewski) to lead his program to 10 or more consecutive winning ACC records (Note: Two former coaches fell just short of this mark.
 Vic Bubas had nine consecutive winning ACC seasons before retiring in 1969.
 Roy Williams had nine consecutive winning conference seasons before slumping to a last place 6–14 ACC record in 2019–20.)—retiring with a streak of 13—and is one of three coaches (also with Smith and Krzyzewski) to be named ACC Coach of the Year four or more times.
 He coached 500 games at Virginia, winning 364 (72.8%) of them, edging out Pop Lannigan (72.7%) to hold Virginia's highest winning percentage in school history; he also holds that record at Washington State (winning 67.6%).
 He is the all-time wins leader at Virginia and holds or shares the single-season wins record at both UVA and WSU.
 He led the Virginia program to two of its three ACC Tournament championships and one of its three Final Four appearances.